 The game being localized also received this treatment from Beat 'em Up fans, as many saw it as a pointless fanservice game while some actually like the story and characters and either appreciate or ignore the fanservice.

 The announcement of male player characters being added to Senran Kagura 2 (starting with Ikaruga's brother, which some feel has its own issues due to his character), since some see it like ruining the franchise's appeal while others think than it could do wonders for the series reputation.

 Critical Backlash: Most reviewers often bash the game rather harshly and give it low scores, or flat out say it's not worth the price.
 However, looking at the much more positive user reviews and 4.5 star average on the eShop quickly turns this into a case of...

 Critical Dissonance: Western critics were mixed or really negative about this game, while audiences thought it was a really fun brawler.
 Heck, most of the ratings on the Nintendo eShop are 4/5 or 5/5 stars.

 Demonic Spiders: The crossbow-wielding shinobi in French Meido outfits.
 Their shots will cause you to flinch, ruin your combo, and cause you to be left at the mercy of the entire mob you'd just been attacking.
 Oh, and a single string of shots from them is enough to make you as good as dead in Frantic mode.

 There's also the fire/poison spewing shinobi.
 They don't do much damage, but they ruin your clothes so fast that you won't know what hit you.
 In Crimson Girls, the designers put these guys in the worst possible locations, such as Haruka's (a character who's dependent on the status of her clothes) timed run in Chapter 2 and of course, her battle against Homura in Chapter 4.

-EVERYTHING is this on Frantic Mode, specially on Hebijo's story.
+EVERYTHING is this on Frantic Mode, specially on Hebijo's story in Burst.

 Foe Yay: All of the rival pairs have this.
 Mirai vs. Yagyuu, Asuka vs. Homura, and then there is Yomi vs. Ikaruga, which takes the trope to its own whole new level.